 - Promotes the bodies return to its normal functions

-By no means do we suggest these medications to be a cure for the disease of alcohol and drug addiction but they are a powerful tool to be used in conjunction with other treatment modalities for an effective and comprehensive program at our St. Louis rehab center.
+By no means do we suggest these medications to be a cure for the disease of alcohol and drug addiction but they are a powerful tool to be used in conjunction with other treatment modalities for an effective and comprehensive program at our St. Louis, Kansas City, or Virtual rehab center.
 We include these services in all of our rehab programs.
 The detoxification and medical stabilization rehab program level is designed for individuals receiving therapies outside of our rehab facility.
 This provides persons working a 12-step program the means to become more comprehensive in their addiction treatment plan.

 Suboxone is a partial agonist for the dopamine receptors; it activates the receptor enough to control withdrawal but without the euphoria experienced from opiate use.
 Naloxone is an antagonist to dopamine in suboxone that renders this drug less abusable.
 Suboxone is a very effective means to detox an individual with opiate addiction and transition that person to Naltrexone for continuation of addiction treatment.
 Suboxone is not meant to be stand-alone treatment.
 Individuals taking Suboxone should also seek addiction treatment services for effective care.
-Our rehab program utilizes Suboxone as a means to facilitate a comfortable detox from opiates and opioids.
+Our rehab program utilizes Suboxone as a means to facilitate a comfortable detox from opiates and opioids or for stabilization over a longer period of time.

 The Naltrexone extended-release injection (Vivitrol®) is used along with counseling and social support to help people who have stopped drinking large amounts of alcohol to avoid drinking again.
 Naltrexone injection is also used along with counseling and social support to help people who have stopped abusing opiate and opioid medications or street drugs to avoid abusing the medications or street drugs again.
 Naltrexone acts as an antagonist to the dopamine receptors minimizing cravings and blocking euphoria.
 In injectable form (known as Vivitrol®) an individual only needs the drug administered monthly.
 Naltrexone is often confused as being similar to methadone or suboxone, when in fact, it is a non-addictive substance; there are no withdrawal symptoms from terminating usage.